sfmix/sfmix/documentation/netbox.md

 - "Participant LAG" of type "Interface" points to the LAG or physical interface for that participant.
 - "Participant MAC Address" of type String contains a lower-case, colon-delimited MAC address that we detect (via ARP or ICMPv6 Neighbor Discovery) the participant using.

+### Encapsulating Peering Ports

+Some interfaces go towards remote peering transport providers.
+In these cases, a single physical interface is shared by multiple participants, with an outer 802.1Q VLAN tag used to differentiate the participants on the port.

+To differentiate these physical interfaces from other Peering Ports tagged as "Peering Port", these will have an additional tag applied: "Encapsulating Peering Port".

+### Encapsulated Peering Ports

+The child sub-interfaces of Encapsulating Peering Ports are called Encapsulated Peering Ports and have a Netbox Tag "Encapsulated Peering Port" applied to them.

+Additionally, an optional custom field is defined on Netbox Interfaces called "dot1q_encapsulation_tag".
+This field is used by these child sub-interfaces of the parent physical interface to denote the outer encapsulation tag used for the participant.